-The Sustainability Unit attended four events, the Muswellbrook Show, Great Cattle Dog Muster, the opening of the Donald Horne Building and Picnic in the Park and assisted with the collection of containers by the Muswellbrook Netball Association at the Muswellbrook Aquation Centre for fundraising and recycling.
+The Sustainability Unit has been actively engaging with the community through various events, including the Muswellbrook Show, the Great Cattle Dog Muster, the opening of the Donald Horne Building, and Picnic in the Park.
+They also partnered with the Muswellbrook Netball Association to support fundraising and recycling efforts through container collections at the Muswellbrook Aquatic Centre.